Helicopters pluck 42 people, 5 dogs and cat from brink of California wildfire

 “I’d tell them, ‘sit down, sit on the floor, it’s going to be bumpy,'” Gavitte said.

-Those rescued were first taken to a Napa fire station, and when that became too dangerous later in the night, the landing site shifted to a local hospital.
+Gavitte had to throw the belongings of the wife off the aircraft despite her insistence, because space and safety would not allow it.

-Lowe said the helicopters dropped people off and departed again in just 45 seconds as they raced to get everyone off the burning hills.
-Among the later rescues was a group of six vineyard workers who spoke no English, Lowe recounted.
+“The conditions Sunday night were out of the ordinary,” Gavitte said.
+“The gusts were pretty bad.
+That kind of tossed the helicopter around a lot.”

-Atlas, an unincorporated area in Napa County, was hard hit.
+Atlas, an unincorporated area in Napa County, was among the most devastated.
 A 30-minute drive from the posh shops of the wine country capital, the area is rural, lacks cell phone service and houses many who are elderly.

 “I‘m almost 70, and I was the youngster,” said Ritchie Sumner, who used to live in the community.
 His sister’s house burned down in the fire while she was safe in another town, he said.

-Even in the extreme conditions Sunday night, there were some Lowe and Gavitte encountered who refused to be rescued.
-These people said they had their own escape plans.
+Even in the extreme conditions Sunday night, there were some Gavitte encountered who refused to be rescued.
+They said they had their own escape plans.
 Though it is possible the second helicopter evacuated them, Gavitte never learned their fate.

 On Monday, Gavitte finally headed home for sleep.